mayank-khare/blog/about.md

 permalink: /about/
 ---

 Hi I'm Mayank.
 A Software Engineer by profession.
-I have a crave for writing down by perspectives around computers, tech and world.
+I have a crave for writing down my perspective around computers, tech and world.

 ### More Information